NisoomV/SQL_Department/readme.md

 # SQL Department Analysis
-As a manager seeking insights into salary disparities and identifyin Departments with salaries above and below the average within each department.
+## Objective
+**Addressing Salary Disparities**: Managers need insights into salary variations within departments to identify and address discrepancies.
+This project aims to:

+- Investigate the factors contributing to salary variances within each department.
+- Develop actionable insights to reduce discrepancies and promote fair compensation practices.
-# Insight
+## Insight

 ![Output](Result.png)